 Commercial yogurt is pasteurized (source: FDA).
 The only difference between Greek yogurt and regular yogurt is that the former is strained several times, which makes it thicker.

-Tahini and hummus, like tzatziki, have high moisture content.
+Tahini and hummus, like tzatziki sauce, have high moisture content.
 This makes them susceptible to contamination if they are not stored properly.
 It might be best to skip the hummus or tahini on your gyro when pregnant.
 For more on this, read our hummus article.